CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 - Network isolation implemented
 - Client workstation received the correct DHCP lease
 - Final network settings validated from the client side
+- Original `192.168.10.0/24` internal network later used as the trusted Corporate LAN in the Network Segmentation Lab

 ---